noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 Accounts in Aztec work differently than accounts in Ethereum.

 There are two main parts to each Aztec account, the account and the signer.
 The account is associated with a privacy key that can be used to decrypt account notes (assets on Aztec).
-The signer is associated with a spending key which can be used to send notes on the Aztec network.
+The signer is associated with a spending key (or signing key) which can be used to send notes on the Aztec network.

 Aztec uses a different curve than Ethereum for SNARK efficient operations.
 This means that you cannot use an Ethereum private key directly for signing Aztec transactions or a public key for deriving an account address.
 Specifically, Aztec uses the Grumpkin curve, see [the yellow paper](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations) for more information.